hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

 that that cluster is composed of only holes; this is only chance!
 (honestly, it wasn't intended.))

-all that remains to do is to insert the remaining items in C into this clusterization in some kind of correct order with aesthetic placement.
+all that remains to do is to insert the remaining items in list C into this clusterization in some kind of correct order with aesthetic placement.